sanity-io/visual-editing/packages/nuxt-loader/README.md

 export { useQuery, useLiveMode }
 ```

-A minimal implementation for enabling visual editing on a single page is provided below for clarity.
-In practice live mode and overlays would likely be enabled at app or layout level to provide a visual editing experience across multiple pages.
+Note that for clarity we are enabling Overlays and Live Mode at the page level.
+In practice this would likely be done at the app or layout level to provide a visual editing experience across multiple pages.

 ```vue
 <template>